gzrdzn/marlin/README.md

 Also, make sure the Android SDK Platform Tools location is added to the PATH on your machine.
 See these [dev community instructions on SO](https://stackoverflow.com/questions/34532063/finding-android-sdk-on-mac-and-adding-to-path) as an example.

+When you run command `abd install sample.apk` and see this issue `adb: no devices/emulators found`, then follow these instructions...

 # purpose
 Initial purpose is to test the "luckyfin" app.